 But it didn’t stop there.
 I was the first to get offered new opportunities and projects that would put me in front of executives and other directors within in the company.
 In other words, simply helping my boss with his workload spring boarded my career forward.

 Here is the best part of this: say I fail on my goal.
 Does that make everything I did to reach the goal a waste of time?
 Hardly.
 Chances are I am earning more money now or I have a lot more in savings.
-I might have failed on my goal, but I am in a better financial place than I was before.
+I might have failed on my goal of reaching $5 million dollars, but I am in a better financial place than I was before.

 Additionally, I learned a lot about myself and grew as a person.
 In other words, trying to reach the goal made me much better off than I was before.